tylerlong/next-js-finder/README.md

 ```

-### Maybe you just need client side rendering
+### There is no point for server side rendering if

-There is no point for server side rendering if you don't care about SEO.
+- You don't care about SEO: traditional SPA app + Rest API is just fine.

-Client side rendering + Rest API would be sufficient.
+- Your website is purely static: then just pre-generate everything at build time.